Wilsonton Heights

 Wilsonton Heights faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.8%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 7.1%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.2%).
-Vocational credentials are held by 40.8% of residents aged 15 and above, with advanced diplomas at 9.0% and certificates at 31.8%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 7.1%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.2%).
+Vocational credentials are prominent, with 40.8% of residents aged 15+ holding them – advanced diplomas at 9.0% and certificates at 31.8%.

 Educational participation is high, with 29.7% of residents currently enrolled in formal education.
 This includes 11.0% in primary education, 8.6% in secondary education, and 3.5% pursuing tertiary education.